Prehistoric Dartmoor Walks, walking the Stone Rows and Stone Circles of Dartmoor

 Plymouth Citybus 98 Timetable (Mondays to Saturday).

 This service allows access to Walkhampton.
-Plymouth Citybus 55 (Monday to Saturday).
+Plymouth Citybus 55 (Monday to Saturday) and Plymouth Citybus 56 (Monday to Saturday except Public Holidays)

 Plymouth to Lee Moor to George Junction (via Shaugh Bridge & Wotter).
 Plymouth Citybus 59